Contact clerking team

 Commercial

-Philippe’s commercial practice covers a wide range of sectors, principally civil fraud, banking and financial services, international arbitration, energy, oil and gas, insolvency, company and insurance.
+Philippe’s commercial practice covers a wide range of areas, principally civil fraud, banking & financial services, asset recovery, crypto and digital assets, offshore trusts, shareholder, company and insolvency disputes.

-His experience spans complex litigation in England and offshore jurisdictions (including the BVI and Gibraltar) and international arbitration under all major institutional rules.
+Philippe's experience spans complex litigation in England and offshore jurisdictions (including the BVI, Gibraltar and Jersey) and international arbitration under major institutional rules and ad hoc arbitrations.

 He has particular experience in: